pchapin/augusta/README.md

 ### Documentation

 The documentation can be built using Sphinx.
-This process is described in more detail in the README in `doc` folder.
+This process is described in the README in the `doc` folder.

 ## Development Environments

 We primarily use two development environments for working on Augusta/AGC: Visual Studio Code and IntelliJ IDEA.
 Visual Studio Code is a general tool that can work across the entire project seamlessly.
 We use IntelliJ to focus specifically on the Scala code base.
-Both tools support all three of the platforms we target (Windows, macOS, and Linux).
+Both tools support all three of the platforms we target.

 We recommend that you execute the full build from the console before configuring your development environment.
 It is easier to troubleshoot the build without the complexity of a